Randomized Gram-Schmidt process with application to GMRES: Introduction

 Furthermore, we show how the efficiency gains of the RGS algorithm can be amplified by using a multi-precision arithmetic.
-In particular, it is proposed to perform expensive high-dimensional operations in low precision, while computing the efficient random projections and low-dimensional operations in high precision.
-By exploiting statistical properties of rounding errors~\cite{higham2019new,connolly2020stochastic}, we are able to prove the stability of RGS for the low precision unit roundoff independent of the high dimension of the problem. {Clearly, the presented analysis directly implies stability guarantees also for the unique precision model.}
+In particular, it is proposed to perform expensive high-dimensional operations in low precision, {that represents the working precision}, while computing the efficient random projections and low-dimensional operations in high precision.
+By exploiting statistical properties of rounding errors~\parencite{higham2019new,connolly2020stochastic}, we are able to prove the stability of RGS for the {working} precision unit roundoff independent of the high dimension of the problem. {Clearly, the presented analysis directly implies stability guarantees also for the unique precision model.}

 The randomization {entails} a possible failure of an algorithm.
 The probability of this happening, however, is a user-specified parameter that can be chosen very small (e.g., $10^{-10}$) without considerable impact on the overall computational costs.